High Rise Bridge: History

 In 2016, the Commonwealth Transportation Board approved a $2.3 billion project that would eventually widen the corridor of I-64 that includes the bridge to eight lanes, and would replace the drawbridge with a 100 ft fixed span bridge, initially planned for 135 ft, as part of the I-64 Southside Widening Project.
 As of October 2016, the plan is in Phase I, which would improve the corridor six lanes and build the new four lane Outer Loop bridge, which carries I-64 towards Chesapeake/Norfolk.
-The project is currently in Design–build status, and contract phase of 2017 has been completed with construction underway and completion expected in 2021.
+The project is currently in Design–build status, and contract phase of 2017 has been completed and completion done in July 2022.